 Top 10 Tips for Salesforce CTA Exam

-Below are list of top 10 tips for the Salesforce Certified Technical Architect (CTA) exam by Mitesh Mistry.
+Below is the list of top 10 tips for the Salesforce Certified Technical Architect (CTA) exam by Mitesh Mistry.

 1. Confident and Self-assured

-Tips 1: A good architect is always confident and self assured, but remains honest to their knowledge.
-Present your solution confidently in the review boards, but also be honest on where you may have a knowledge gap.
-‘I’ll get back to you on that’, is always better than a white lie :-).
-And secondly, confidence in delivery of your presentation is half the battle so make sure you deliver your solution with faith, conviction and confidence.
+Tips 1: A good architect is always confident and self-assured but remains honest to their knowledge.
+Present your solution confidently in the review boards, but also be honest about where you may have a knowledge gap.
+‘I’ll get back to you on that’ is always better than a white lie :-).
+Secondly, confidence in the delivery of your presentation is half the battle, so make sure you deliver your solution with faith, conviction, and confidence.